 Send the letter as soon as possible

-When your people request letters of employment, they often need the document quickly.
+When people request letters of employment, they often need the document quickly.
 You can use the letter of employment template to draft, review, and send the letter promptly.
-Even as you work quickly, ensure you take the time to proofread.
-Double-check all the facts provided, proofread, and get a second opinion to ensure your letter meets the needs of all those involved.
+Even as you work quickly, ensure you take the time to proofread and double-check facts.

 Support your people with a professional letter of employment